Moirangthem Inao: Career

 He started writing poetry and short stories since his IX standard.
-He started scripting radio plays for All India Radio in June-July 1978.
+He started scripting radio plays for All India Radio in June–July 1978.
 His first radio play is Ahing Ama.
 Most of his plays aired on All India Radio, Imphal are well received by the radio listeners of Manipur.
 Among them, Chatledo Eidi Meigee Ching Puduna, Nongallabasu Thaballei Manam, Anuradhapur Ashramgee Rajkumar, Ingengi Aitya may be mentioned.
 His radio play Marup Ani was translated into Hindi and aired on Akashvani All India Radio as Do Dost.

 His radio play Chatledo Eidi Meigee Ching Puduna was made into a movie by Makhonmani Mongsaba and titled as Chatledo Eidi.
 It won the National Film Award for Best Feature Film in Manipuri at the 48th National Film Awards and was selected for Indian Panorama of IFFI 2001.
 Makhonmani Mongsaba also directed Yenning Amadi Likla, a 2007 movie and scripted by Moirangthem Inao.
 It got selection in Indian Panorama of the 39th International Film Festival of India 2008.
 The renowned filmmakers of Manipur have also made many feature films scripted by Inao.
 Ingengi Atiya, Lallibadi Eini, Angangba Kurao Mapal, Inga Nonglakta, Kekoo Lotpee and Pankhei are such of his films.

-As of 2016, he scripted a movie named as Pakhatli.
+In January 2026, his radio play U Thaba Angaoba was staged as a theatrical play by Phambak Shaktam Langba Leepun, Keinou in connection with 24th Rupmahal Artistes' Memorial Drama Festival 2025-26.
+For it, he won the Best Script award at the festival.